-In a time of change, one of the mis-blinks or mistaken assumptions we can easily make is called value judgments.
-When people don’t behave the way we want them to, it is easy to judge them as being ‘bad’, ‘stupid’, or ‘irrelevant’.
-But there is a difference between what a person does and who a person is.
+One of the many mistaken assumptions we can easily make during a time of change is value judgments.
+When people don’t behave in the way we want them to it is easy to judge them as ‘bad’, ‘stupid’, or ‘irrelevant’.
+But there is a huge difference between what a person does and who a person is.

-A story from ancient China illustrates how qualities and behaviours considered ‘bad’ under one set of circumstances can easily become ‘good’ in another:
+A story from ancient China illustrates how qualities and behaviours considered ‘bad’ in one situation can easily become ‘good’ in another:

-“A city came under siege from a large army and for many months the people suffered.
-Then one day a notorious thief, locked up in the jail, offered to help.
-At first the people rejected him.
-After all, he was such a bad man.
-But after a while they listened to his plan and decided to offer him a chance.
+“A city came under siege and for many weeks the people suffered.
+Day after day a notorious thief, locked up in jail, offered to help.
+But he was such a bad person that the people rejected him without a second thought.

-Adapted from Inner Leadership: tools for building inspiration in times of change.
+Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.

 You can sign up to daily posts here.

 (And remember: you don’t learn to swim by reading about swimming, you also have to practice.)